 Building your estate plan

 Estate planning can seem daunting, but a good way to tackle it is by breaking things down into smaller pieces.
-Start with inventorying your assets and listing out beneficiaries; you should also consider the tax laws of your state so that family liabilities are minimized when needed.
+Start with inventorying your assets and listing out beneficiaries (those individuals you would like to give your assets to); you should also consider the tax laws of your state so that family liabilities are minimized when needed.
 If any part becomes overly complicated, bring in an expert for help – just remember to revisit this plan periodically as life circumstances may change over time.

 Review your assets